George Floyd protests in New York City: Curfew and escalation (May 31 – June 4)

 During the daytime on June 2, protests were less violent than in days prior, and a stricter curfew went into effect requiring people to be indoors by 8:00 pm.
 Thousands of protesters marched all over the city during the day.
 There was a peaceful gathering at the National September 11 Memorial, and another event at Foley Square.
 In Astoria, Queens, about 300 protesters marched from Steinway Street and 30th Avenue to the 114th Precinct on Astoria Boulevard South.
 In Times Square, more than a hundred doctors convened in a twist on a daily tradition which emerged in the city during the pandemic.
 Whereas citizens had typically leaned out their windows at 7:00 p.m. to applaud medical personnel and other essential workers, doctors instead turned up to support Black victims of police violence and call attention to systemic inequities through which the coronavirus has similarly disproportionately affected communities of color.

 After 8:00 p.m., police began arresting people both for violation of curfew and for suspicion of looting.
 However, they arrested significantly fewer people than the previous day, with 280 placed under arrest.
 Some remained outside after the curfew, including a group trying to cross Manhattan Bridge, leading to a standoff with a police that resolved without incident.
 There were broken windows and reports of looting around Union Square, Astor Place, and Greenwich Village, sometimes thwarted by other protesters.
+On the night of June 2, members of the anti-crime Guardian Angels organization were beaten by looters attempting to break into a foot locker.
+Two members were hospitalized during the skirmish.

 On the evening of June 3, more defied the curfew, and police were quicker to take action.
 One group peacefully marching in Brooklyn was met by a line of police in riot gear near Cadman Plaza at about 8:45 p.m.
 The demonstrators chanted and raised their arms for about 10 minutes while other police in riot gear surrounded them, using a technique called kettling, before moving in, striking protesters with batons, and making arrests.
 Another group marched from Gracie Mansion towards Central Park after curfew, leading to about 60 arrests near the park.
 Jumaane Williams, the New York City Public Advocate, expressed outrage at the actions police were taking against peaceful protesters.
 In Brooklyn, two police officers were reportedly shot and one was stabbed in the neck while guarding against looting during a protest.
 Their attacker was a Bosnian national who was not involved in the unrest.

 Police Chief Monahan said that there would be "no more tolerance ...
 They have to be off the street, an 8 p.m. curfew.
 We gave them to 9 p.m., and there was no indication that they were going to leave these streets.
 We're just not going to take it."